heatseeknyc/landlord-lookup-pipeline/notes/Data-Staging.rst

     ln -s Registration20161031.txt registrations.txt
     python ../bin/dedup.py < RegistrationContact20161031.txt > contacts-dedup.txt

+So the output files will be:

+    stage/registrations.txt
+    stage/contacts-dedup.txt

-The manual cleanup step on the 'contacts-dedup.txt' file is described in the note 'fixing-registration-contacts.txt'.
+You'll then need to perform the manual cleanup step on the 'contacts-dedup.txt' file as described in the note 'fixing-registration-contacts.txt'.

-Also, make a note the YYYYMMDD part of the registrations file; which we'll need in Step X.
+BTW, make a note the YYYYMMDD part of the registrations file; it's basically the "as-of" date of the HPD snapshot.

 (3) Taxbills

-The processing on the raw taxbills scrape is a bit more complex; after uncompressing, we need to select what appeas to bthe most recent ownership record for each BBL (containing at least an "owner name" field), and emit a new CSV that's 1-to-1 between these records and BBLs (narrowing out file from about 56M rows to just over 1M in the process).
+The processing on the raw taxbills scrape requires an algorithm step (in which we select what appears to bthe most recent ownership record for each BBL, each containing at least an "owner name" field), and emit a new CSV that's 1-to-1 between these records and BBLs  -- narrowing out file from about 56M rows to just over 1M in the process).

-The script takes a while to run, but it goes like this:
+Which goes like this:

     cd ..
     gunzip stage/rawdata.csv.gz
-    python -m taxbills --infile=stage/rawdata.csv --outfile=stage/taxbills-latest.csv
+    python -m apps.taxbills --srcdir=stage

+It takes about 4-5 minutes to run, and, given a source directory, references both input files and output files from fixed locations relative to that directory.

+It takes about 4-5 minutes to run and, references the input input file relative to the given source directory, and outputs to a fixed location:

+    stage/taxbills-latest.csv

 (4) DHCR tuples